mathew-fleisch/bashbot/README.md

 ***Note***

 Slack's permissions model has changed and the "[RTM](https://api.slack.com/rtm)" socket connection requires a "classic app" to be configured to get the correct type of token to run Bashbot.
-After logging into slack, visit [https://api.slack.com/apps?new_classic_app=1](https://api.slack.com/apps?new_classic_app=1) to set up a new "Bot User OAuth Access Token" and save the `xoxb-xxxxxxxxx-xxxxxxx` as the environment variable `SLACK_TOKEN` in a `.env` file at bashbot's root.
+After logging into slack, visit [https://api.slack.com/apps?new_classic_app=1](https://api.slack.com/apps?new_classic_app=1) to set up a new "legacy bot user" and "Bot User OAuth Access Token" and save the `xoxb-xxxxxxxxx-xxxxxxx` as the environment variable `SLACK_TOKEN` in a `.env` file at bashbot's root.

 ***Requirements***